How long is recovery after surgery?

 How much exercise is needed after bariatric surgery?

 Exercise is an important part of success after surgery.
-You may be encouraged to begin exercising about two weeks after surgery.
-The type of exercise depends on your overall condition, but the long-term goal is to get 30 minutes of exercise three or more days each week.
+You may be encouraged to start full exercise about three to four weeks after surgery.
+The type of exercise depends on your overall condition, but the long-term goal is to get at least 30 minutes of exercise three or more days each week.

 What is the long-term follow-up schedule?